There are many treatment options for

 What to know

-Costs associated with the drug and scans are usually covered.
-Sometimes other costs, like travel, are also covered but you need to get advice from the organisation administering the trial about this.
+- Costs associated with the drug and scans are usually covered.
+Sometimes other costs, like travel, are also covered.
+You need to get advice from the organisation administering the trial about this.

 Early Phase Trials (Phase I/II)